ku-cms/TrackerDAQ/README.md

 ### Power Settings

-FIXME: update for constant current settings!
+We are powering the digital module in constant current mode.

-To power the digital module, we are putting both power cables on one power supply output channel, with both red cables on positive and both black cables on negative.
+We put both power cables on one power supply output channel (on the right side of the power supply), with both red cables on positive and both black cables on negative.

-The power cable should connect to the connector on the digital module.
-We are using constant voltage mode with these settings:
+We are using constant current mode with these settings:
+- Current limit: 3.80 A - should measure 3.80 A when output is on.
-- Total voltage: 1.70 V on the supply (1.68 V with multimeter)
+- Voltage limit: 1.70 V - should measure 1.62 V when output is on.
-- Total current: 4.25 A on the supply

 ### Electrical readout